-For the 0540T CAR-T administration CPT code, there are additional Medicare billing considerations.
-CMS released transmittal 11179 on January 12, 2022, which instructs Medicare Administrative Contractors (MACs) that Medicare only covers CAR-T therapy when it is administered in a REMS-certified healthcare facility, and therefore, for the facility submitting the claim to signal to the MAC that they are REMS-certified, the professional and outpatient facility claims should have INTRODUCTION modifier -KX appended to the CAR-T administration code 0540T.28
+For the 38228 CAR-T administration CPT code, there are additional Medicare billing considerations.
+CMS released transmittal 11179 on January 12, 2022, which instructs Medicare Administrative Contractors (MACs) that Medicare covers CAR-T therapy when it is administered in a REMS-certified healthcare facility, and therefore, for the facility submitting the claim to signal to the MAC that they are REMS-certified, the professional and outpatient facility claims should have modifier -KX appended to the CAR-T administration code 38228.